BenWheatley/MarkovChain-Dot-Product-comparitor/README.md

 Someone was interested in interviewing me for a Mac desktop job with ObjC code, and I've not done ObjC for 5 years so I thought "this project I've had on the back burner for ages, I'll do that in ObjC and for macOS".

-I may redo in JS or something later.
+I may redo in something else later, perhaps JS so anyone can use it without a mac or iDevice.
 But only if I can make a version which is more useful than to falisify my hypothesis about this being useful.